Jakeesposito/AnsibleAWS/README.md

-# Running an Ansible Control Machine on Amazon Web Services
+# Running an Ansible Control Machine on Amazon Web Services (AWS)

 Install and Configure Ansible on Ubuntu Server 18.04 LTS

-1.